horsto/OCTRON-docs/docs/annotating.md

     - **Suffix:** add a number here if you want to label multiple instances of the same thing (e.g. you have two LEDs and want to label them separately as *LED 1* and *LED 2*)

 3. Click the *Create* button to create your label.
-Two new layers will appear in the left hand section of OCTRON (more on that later)
+Two new layers will appear in the left hand section of OCTRON (more on that later).

-4. Repeat steps 1-3 until you have all the labels you want
+4. Repeat steps 1-3 until you have all the labels you want.

 ??? note "Removing unwanted labels"
     If you want to remove one of the labels you've created, then click *Remove* in the *Label...* drop-down menu and select the label you would like to remove